azralmukmin/esp8266-ntpclient/README.md

 # esp8266-ntpclient
-esp8266 module get date and time from NTP server
+esp8266 module get Malaysia date and time from NTP server

 # Testing on:
 Hardware: